nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     ____________________________________________________________

 ```

 ### Deleting all tasks of a certain category: `delete`
-Delete tasks of the same category
+Delete tasks of the same category.

 Format: `delete tasks c/<category>`